misraturp/Guided-project-course-material/README.md

 In this repository you will find:

-* The notebooks ready to use after each module
+* The notebooks ready to use as they are after each module
 * Links to data
 * Links to relevant resources